ucsc-cse-140/assignments/p4/README.md

 We trust you all to submit your own work only; _please_ don't let us down.
 If you do, we will pursue the strongest consequences available to us.

+In the case of malicious submissions we will pursue the strongest consequences available to us.

 ### Getting Help

 You are not alone!
 If you find yourself stuck on something, contact the course staff for help.
-Office hours, section, and Piazza are there for your support; please use them.
+Office hours, section, and discussion boards are there for your support; please use them.
 If you can't make our office hours, let us know and we will schedule more.
 We want these projects to be rewarding and instructional, not frustrating and demoralizing.
-But, we don't know when or how to help unless you ask.
 One more piece of advice: if you don't know what a variable does or what kind of values it takes, print it out.

 ## Pacman Capture the Flag